nebi-2018/spaceflightNews/Readme.md

 ## Instructions
-- In order to run the app just clone this repository and just press the button next to the guiding text
+- In order to run the app just clone this repository and just press the button below to the guiding text